Originally Published on May 9, 2020; Revised July 1, 2020

 This document is not intended to be exhaustive in its content nor authoritative in its use or interpretation.
 It is for guidance only as our churches seek to make the safest, wisest decisions given their individual situations.
 This is a compilation of ideas and best practices collected from a variety of sources and the BGAV extends its gratitude to all who contributed.

-The Commonwealth of Virginia entered Phase One on Friday, May 15, and the Governor of VA stated on Friday, May 8, that faith communities could meet inside at 50% capacity only if they are able to do so in a way that follows the Phase One mandatory requirements specified on their website (click here to read those).
+The Commonwealth of Virginia entered Phase Three on July 1, and the guidance for religious services to meet in person are clearly outlined here in this document.
 Strict social distancing limitations are still in place, for example, as are requirements regarding signage and facility/surface cleaning and disinfection.
 A list of best practices is also available on that same web page.
-Note that on May 12, the Governor’s office announced that the Northern VA region will delay Phase One (click here for the full press release).

 While the majority of BGAV churches reside in the Commonwealth of Virginia, we have many outside the state.
 Always follow the guidelines established by your state and local authorities in your particular location.